All content below is taken in its entirety from the CDC Information Statement (VIS): www.cdc.gov/vaccines/hcp/vis/vis-statements/pcv13.html

 Most pneumococcal infections are mild.
 However, some can result in long-term problems, such as brain damage or hearing loss.
 Meningitis, bacteremia, and pneumonia caused by pneumococcal disease can be fatal.

 PCV13 protects against 13 types of bacteria that cause pneumococcal disease.

-Infants and young children usually need 4 doses of pneumococcal conjugate vaccine, at 2, 4, 6, and 12 to 15 months of age.
-In some cases, a child might need fewer than 4 doses to complete PCV13 vaccination.
+Infants and young children usually need 4 doses of pneumococcal conjugate vaccine, at ages 2, 4, 6, and 12 - 15 months of age.
+Older children (through age 59 months) may be vaccinated if they did not receive the recommended doses.